Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 KEY POINTS

-• Strawberry jelly-like dog poop with blood is caused by colitis.
-It’s a common but serious condition that needs veterinary attention.
+• Bloody diarrhea with mucus is caused by colitis.
+It’s a common but serious condition in dogs that needs veterinary attention.

 • Most dogs recover from the condition with early, appropriate medical care.

-What is Dog Poop Like Jelly with Blood?
+Why Does My Dog’s Poop Look Like Jelly with Blood?

-Again, dog poop that looks like jelly with blood is a sign your dog has an irritated, inflamed colon (the large intestine).
+Slimy, bloody feces are a sign that your dog has an unhappy colon (the large intestine).

 Standard, mild dog diarrhea might not cause other symptoms.
-But when your dog’s poop looks like jelly with blood, there are often other noticeable symptoms.
+But acute colitis often causes other noticeable symptoms.
 Keep an eye out for:

 • Urgent need to defecate